sblr80595/teched2025-IN162/exercises/ex4/ex4_2_details.md

-# Exercise 4.2 - Create an IFlow from scratch to receive a Support Case creation event, transform into embeddings, and persist to HANA Vector DB
+# Exercise 4.2 - Create an Integration Flow from scratch to receive a Support Case creation event, transform into embeddings, and persist to HANA Vector DB
 Make sure you come to this exercise after completing the steps in this [README.md](./README.md).

 In this exercise, you will build an IFlow from scratch.
 Please ensure you follow the steps in the exact sequence outlined in this guide.